sammiq/dec-decode/README.md

-dec-decoder: and iso.dec decoder written in Go
+dec-decoder: an iso.dec decoder written in Go
 ==============================================

 This tool implements the NASOS method of decoding .iso.dec files